cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-04-27-the-evolution-of-the-web-from-html-to-webassembly.md

 ```

 [//]: # (Blockchain's Role in Enhancing Data Security and Privacy)
-The incentive to have a descentralized web is to create a more secure and private web experience.
+As I mentioned, the incentive to have a descentralized web is to create a more secure and private web experience.
 By leveraging decentralization, blockchain allows for data to be stored across a network of nodes.
 A [consensus algorithm](https://www.baeldung.com/cs/consensus-algorithms-distributed-systems) ruling the nodes ensures that no single point of failure can compromise the system's integrity.
 This method enhances data security and user privacy significantly.
-Moreover, blockchain enables [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are self-executing contracts with the terms of the agreement directly written into lines of code.
+Moreover, blockchain enables [smart contracts](https://en.wikipedia.org/wiki/Smart_contract), which are self-executing programs with the terms of the agreement among the nodes directly written into lines of code.
 These contracts automate and enforce agreements without the need for intermediaries.
 For the web, this means that the requests can be validated and executed without relying on a central authority.
 For example, a [decentralized web application (dApp)](https://en.wikipedia.org/wiki/Decentralized_application) operating as a social network can interact with a blockchain to ensure that each user identity is legit, and that their payments (or other types of transactions) are secure and transparent.